Ultimaker/Meta/code_conventions.md

 Commenting *** New ***
 -----
-There are 3 kinds of comments that can be used.
+There are 4 kinds of comments that can be used.
 * Commenting for documentation purposes (see Doxygen Commenting in different document)
 * Comments to make clear something needs to be examined and possibly be refactored (referring to a Jira issue/story)
 * Comments that are needed to explain a workaround to some unexpected behaviours
+* In case of clariftying a choice made to implement something in a certain way, comments can be used to explain why

 Never should comments be put in place to explain what code is (going to be) doing!
 If that's the case, rethink the strategy and solution.